sebader/azure-samples-collection/VmssProxySolution/README.md

 }
 ````

 Now, execute the following command to run the custom script extension on each node of the VMSS.
 This will download the new white list file and replace the existing one.
-Afterwards it calls Squird to reconfigure to pull the new config.
+Afterwards it calls Squid to reconfigure to pull the new config.

 ````
 az vmss extension set --publisher Microsoft.Azure.Extensions --version 2.0 --name CustomScript --vmss-name {ScaleSetName} --settings @config.json -g {ResourceGroupName}